XarkLabs/Xosera/REFERENCE.md

 Each copper cycle is a "native pixel" of time on the screen as the "beam" scans lines from top to bottom and each line from left to right with 800 or 1088 cycles per line (depending on 640x480 or 848x480 resolution) with off-screen cycles then visible pixels to the end of each line.
 Copper instructions all execute in 4 cycles (minimum, the `HPOS` and `VPOS` can take much longer waiting for a horizontal or vertical video beam scan position).
 When waiting for a horizontal position (using `HPOS`), the position is cycle-exact allowing for native pixel exact register changes (but then 4+ cycles per instruction after waiting).
 Branches (either `BRLT` or `BRGE`) are also 4 cycles regardless of whether taken or not (making "stable" screen register manipulation when looping or branching easier).

-As far as the copper is concerned, all coordinates are always in absolute native pixel resolution, including any off-screen (non-visible) pixels.
+As far as the copper is concerned, all coordinates are always in absolute native pixel resolution, including off-screen (non-visible) pixels.
 The coordinates used by the copper are absolute per video mode (640 or 848 widescren) and are not affected by pixel doubling, blanking, scrolling or other video mode settings.
-All off-screen pixels are on the left (before) visible pixels on each line (and include front porch, sync and back porch time).
+Pixels to the left oAll off-screen pixels are on the left (before) visible pixels on each line (and include horizontal front porch, sync and back porch time).
+Line 0 is also the first visible line, and lines greater than 480 are the vertical horizontal front porch, sync and back porch time)

 | Video Mode | Aspect | Full res.  | H off-left | H visible   | V visible | V off-bottom |
 |------------|--------|------------|------------|-------------|-----------|--------------|